What to Do if You are Sick or Possibly Exposed

 - If you are having a medical emergency, call 911.
 Notify dispatch that you have or may have COVID-19.

 First, know that you generally need to be in close contact with someone with COVID-19 to get infected.
-Close contact includes scenarios like living with or caring for a person with confirmed COVID-19, being within six feet of a person with confirmed COVID-19 for about 10 minutes, or if someone with COVID-19 coughed on you, kissed you, shared utensils with you or you had direct contact with their body secretions.
+Close contact includes scenarios like living with or caring for a person with confirmed COVID-19, being within six feet of a person with confirmed COVID-19 for about 15 minutes (with or without a mask), or if someone with COVID-19 coughed on you, kissed you, shared utensils with you or you had direct contact with their body secretions.

-If you may have had close contact with a person with COVID-19 but are not sick
+I had close contact with someone with COVID-19 but am not sick

 - Monitor your health for fever, cough, and shortness of breath for 14 days after your last contact with the sick person.

-- Stay home as much as possible; do not go to work.
+- Stay home; do not go to work, school, or childcare.
 Avoid public places for 14 days.

-- If you are sick with fever, cough, or shortness of breath, even if your symptoms are mild, isolate yourself.
+- If you are sick with COVID-19 symptoms, even if your symptoms are mild, isolate yourself.

 - Cover coughs and sneezes.
 Do not share personal household items.
 Clean your hands often.
 Clean all "high-touch" surfaces like doorknobs often.